 Now, central banks may seem like they implement crazy policies a lot of the time (most of the time?!).
 However, we can still learn a thing or two from them.
 Particularly those central banks in the east.
 Here are some other ways you can be like a central bank when it comes to your finances:

-• Keep quiet about it.
+- Keep quiet about it.
 You could follow the Chinese central bank’s example and keep mum about your gold buying.
-The Chinese have gone for many years at a time without broadcasting what they’ve been buying.
+The Chinese in the past have gone for many years at a time without broadcasting what they’ve been buying.
 No need to broadcast it.

-• Hold cash reserves also.
+- Hold cash reserves also.
 We’ve previously written about a system failure at the BNZ and how this highlighted the need to keep some cash on hand.
+Also cash is useful to have in case of a bank crisis, particularly in the early stages.

 Ready to become your own central bank?
 See what gold products are available to purchase for your own central bank gold reserves here: Buy Gold